Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 # Releases
 ## Release 2.1.6
 - Hybrid Scripting (Using C#, Java,.. instead of VB Script & co)
+- Service Added: Copy Name to Clipboard
+- Service Added: Copy Name to Clipboard and search with "Quick Search" for item name
+- Remember Services can be bound to Keys or Buttons

 ## Release 2.1.5
 - hoTools inventarize loaded MDGs (hoBasicMDG,..)